3DBAG/3dbag-docs/docs/en/delivery/webservices.md

-Webservices make it possible to specify via an URL exactly which models to download from the 3D BAG.
+Webservices make it possible to specify via an URL exactly which models to download from the 3DBAG.
 All major GIS software supports these services.

-From the 3D BAG we serve the [2D layers](../schema/layers.md#data-layers) and the tile set that we use for distributing the data in various formats.
-You can find the webservice links on the 3D BAG [Downloads](https://3dbag.nl/en/download) page.
+From the 3DBAG we serve the [2D layers](../schema/layers.md#data-layers) and the tile set that we use for distributing the data in various formats.
+You can find the webservice links on the 3DBAG [Downloads](https://3dbag.nl/en/download) page.

 ## WFS